openfoodfacts/robotoff/doc/how-to-guides/deployment/test-and-debug.md

-Robotoff is an API that pulls prediction data, annotation data, product data, nutrition data from MongoDB database in Open Food Facts server.

 # This documentation intends to:
 1) Familiarize you on running our test cases.
 2) Give you some tips from getting stuck if you are working only on Robotoff and don't need complete installation of Open Food Facts server.